Fiserv/Commerce-Hub/tag-list.md

 List of tags used in Commerce Hub.
 Articles should be limited to no more than 7 tags.
 Tags should be title case.
 ---------------
-Card Present
+- Card Present
-Card Not Present
+- Card Not Present
-In-Person
+- In-Person
-Online
+- Online
-Mobile
+- Mobile
-Digital
+- Digital
-Apple Pay
+- Apple Pay
-Google Pay
+- Google Pay
-Getting Started
+- Getting Started
-Charges
+- Charges
-Refund
+- Refund
-Cancel
+- Cancel
-Sandbox
+- Sandbox
-Developer Portal
+- Developer Portal
-Enroll
+- Enroll
-API Key
+- API Key
-EMV
+- EMV
-Debit
+- Debit
-Point of Sale
+- Point of Sale
-Terminal
+- Terminal
-Secure Data Capture
+- Secure Data Capture
-Omnicommerce
+- Omnicommerce
-Connected Commerce
+- Connected Commerce
+- Univesal Commerce